ariannasantiago/SES-app/README.md

 ## **Challenges Encountered**
 - Figuring out the format with which to store my API key and "Now Playing" custom poster URL.
 It took some trial and error before I realized how simple it was.
 - Learning how to re-query API for each individual movie title via its unique IMDB-ID.
 2 main problems were encountered:
+     - I spent a long time figuring out how grab the actual 'Search' array from the .json response and using it to fill my 'movies' state array.
+I ended up rewriting much of my fetch function from scratch by following Kristen's tutorial.
+It turned out that I was missing a set of quotation marks!
      - I had to think through the process of passing each individual movie's ID to my MovieCard component (minimizing unecessary information), and then set up the necessary state hooks.
      - Through use of my network request log, I realized that a given search would query the API several times, resulting in multiple requests for each ID.
 Writing my asynch fetch function inside useEffect solved this.
 - Understanding how grids work with Bootstrap, and figuring out how to make my card grid responsive beyond what the standard Card template was giving me.